 Dogs are inquisitive by nature.
 When exercising them in bushland (particularly near water) or near beach dunes during the warmer months of the year, use a leash.

 Cats are naturally born to hunt and stalk anything that moves.
 This unfortunately can lead to an unpleasant end, if he/she encounters a snake.
 If you live in the outer suburbs or semi-rural areas, keep your backyard clear of long grass, and remove any piles of rubbish.
 This will help to reduce the number of hiding spots for snakes to reside in.
+The best way of protecting your cat is to keep it inside, although very occasionally very small snakes may make their way inside and even the smallest of venomous snakes can still be lethal.

 What to do if you find a snake